PR should embrace content marketing.

 - It demonstrates that our ideas matter.

-- The media uses search for research and content marketing is sound a way to gain rank in search for key ideas.
+- Reporters use search engines for research and content marketing is sound a way to rank in search.

-- The media is on social networks and observe hot links that zip around the web just like anyone else.
+- Media members observe hot links that zip around the social media web just like anyone else.

 Content marketing is a means for reporters and bloggers, just like customers, to find us and our ideas, rather than the other way around.
 It is in many ways, a model for inbound PR; content marketing is the new branding, it may also be the new PR.